cmu-mfi/mfi_ddb_library/schema/README.md

 ### spbv1.0 [time-series]

-Since we are using Aveva PI for our time series data, the Sparkplug B schema for our time series data is inspired from them.
+Since we are using Aveva PI to store our time series data, we have adopted the Sparkplug B schema as an initial model for inspiration.
+It's flexibility allows it to be applied to other data types.
 The general schema for Sparkplug B v1.0 is defined in the [Sparkplug specification](https://sparkplug.eclipse.org/specification/version/3.0/documents/sparkplug-specification-3.0.0.pdf).

 Key points to note: